friendsofcake2/modern-path/README.md

 # ModernPath Plugin for CakePHP 2.x

-Simple plugin to use `/templates` directory instead of `/app/View` for templates and modernize your CakePHP 2.x directory structure to match CakePHP 5 conventions.
+This plugin helps you adopt CakePHP 5's directory structure in your CakePHP 2.x application.

 ## Benefits